openpsa/jsgrid/docs/content/configuration/options.md

 The class that is used for applying different styles to alternate (zebra) rows in the grid.
 You can construct your own class and replace this value.

-This option is valid only if the `altRows` option is set to true
+This option is valid only if the `altRows` option is set to `true`

 ### `autowidth`
 **Type:** boolean
 **Default:** `false`
 **Changeable:** No

-When set to true, the grid width is recalculated automatically to the width of the parent element.
+When set to `true`, the grid width is recalculated automatically to the width of the parent element.
 This is done only initially when the grid is created.
 In order to resize the grid when the parent element changes width you should apply custom code and use the `setGridWidth` method for this purpose

 ### `cellLayout`
 **Type:** integer